How is Elliot Paul & Company Auctions different from other auction companies?

 What do I need to do to bid at auction?

-Review our Terms and Conditions.
+Review the Terms and Conditions for each specific auction.
 In general, you must produce a cashier’s check as depending on the auction, made payable to Elliot Paul & Company Auctions, as well as a driver’s license.
 You’ll hold on to that check unless you are the willing bidder; in that case, that will be your deposit on the property, along with a personal check to total 10 percent of the contract price.

 Must I register in order to attend an auction?